 - The wage and its remuneration

-ARTICLE 32. - Wage is, in general terms, the amount of money to be paid in cash by an employer or by a third party to a person in return for work performed by him.
+ARTICLE 32 - Wage is, in general terms, the amount of money to be paid in cash by an employer or by a third party to a person in return for work performed by them.

-As a rule the wage shall be paid in Turkish money (legal tender) at the establishment or shall be deposited into a specially opened bank account.
-If the wage has been decided in terms of a foreign currency, it may be paid in Turkish money according to the currency rate on the date of payment.
+As a rule, the wage shall be paid in Turkish money (legal tender) at the establishment or shall be deposited into a specially opened bank account.
+If the wage has been decided in a foreign currency, it may be paid in Turkish money according to the currency rate on the date of payment.

 Wage may be paid on a monthly basis at the latest.
 The time of remuneration may be reduced down to one week by employment contract or by collective agreement.

-Upon the expiration of the employment contract, employee’s wage claims as well as all the benefits based on the employment contract and law must be paid in full.
+Upon the expiration of the employment contract, the employee's wage claims, as well as all the benefits based on the employment contract and in the Law, must be paid in full.

-No wage payments may be made to employees in bars and similar entertainment areas where alcoholic beverages are served as well as in retail stores, with the exception of employees working in such establishments.
+No wage payments may be made to employees in bars and similar entertainment areas where alcoholic beverages are served as well as in retail stores, except for the employees working in such establishments.

 - Insolvency of the employer

-ARTICLE 33. - In case of the employer’s inability to pay as evidenced by the declaration of a concord by him or the issuance of a certificate attesting to his insolvency or bankruptcy, a separate Wages Guarantee Fund shall be established within the Unemployment Insurance Fund with a view to meet the employees’ wage claims for the last three months accruing from the employment relationship.
+ARTICLE 33 - In case of the employer's inability to pay as evidenced by the declaration of concord by them or the issuance of a certificate attesting to their insolvency or bankruptcy, a separate Wages Guarantee Fund shall be established within the Unemployment Insurance Fund to meet the employees' wage claims for the last three months accruing from the employment relationship.